WELSH CHESS UNION CONSTITUTION

 (d) ten years’ consecutive residence in Wales at any time prior to the selection meeting for the event

-(e) Residence in Wales throughout the three years ending immediately prior to the selection
+(e) Residence in Wales throughout the three years ending immediately prior to the selection meeting

-meeting for the event.
-The period of qualification begins from the occasion that a home address in Wales is supplied at the time of a registration in the WCU or an affiliated club or zone.
+for the event.
+The period of qualification begins from the occasion that a home address in Wales is

-(g) Players who are up to and under the age of 18 years prior to the date of first registration with the WCU shall have their period of registration and residence reduced to one year before they can represent Wales.
+(g) Players who are up to and under the age of 18 years prior to the date of first registration with the

-(h) To represent the Union in a junior international event organised under the auspices of FIDE a player must either be one
+(h) To represent the Union in a junior international event organised under the auspices of FIDE a player

-(i) who would be qualified to take part in a junior event which is a closed championship, were it held at the same time, by virtue of 9(ii)(b) above; or
+(i) who would be qualified to take part in a junior event which is a closed championship, were it held at the

 (ii) who has represented the Union in a previous junior international event held under the auspices of FIDE.

-All persons (adults and juniors) in order to play for Wales at an International Event must be
+All persons (adults and juniors) in order to play for Wales at an International Event must be registered members

-registered members of the Welsh Chess Union at the time of selection.
+of the Welsh Chess Union at the time of selection.

 NON FIDE EVENTS

-The qualification for a player to represent Wales in events organised outside FIDE auspices is
+The qualification for a player to represent Wales in events organised outside FIDE auspices is registration with the

-registration with the WCU at the time that the selection is made.
+WCU at the time that the selection is made.

 JUNIOR EVENTS

-A Welsh Junior event is one which includes only players who are under 18 on 1st September
+A Welsh Junior event is one which includes only players who are under 18 on 1st September immediately prior to

 10. ALTERATIONS TO THE CONSTITUTION

-No alteration of, or addition to, the Constitution and Rules of the Union except for consequential re-numbering, shall be made except at the AGM or a Special General Meeting.
+No alteration of, or addition to, the Constitution and Rules of the Union except for consequential re-numbering,

-The wording of any proposed amendment to the Constitution shall be given to the Executive Director in writing by the 10th of the month immediately prior to the month in which the AGM is to be held, the full proposed alteration or addition which shall be stated in the notice of business for the meeting and such proposal shall be voted on without amendment thereto.
+by the 10th of the month immediately prior to the month in which the AGM is to be held, the full proposed alteration

-Any change to the Constitution, voted on at the AGM, will require a majority of 2/3 of those present at the AGM and eligible to vote.
+Any change to the Constitution, voted on at the AGM, will require a majority of 2/3 of those present at the AGM and

-The normal agenda of the Annual General Meeting shall include the authorization of payment of officers’ honoraria for the preceding financial year.
+The normal agenda of the Annual General Meeting shall include the authorization of payment of officers’ honoraria

 11.USE OF E-MAIL

-Any right or duty to notify a matter under the constitution may be exercised or, as the case may be, discharged by sending the notification by electronic mail to the last known e-mail address of the recipient.
-A paper version of the communication shall be sent to such a recipient if he or she requests it.
+Any right or duty to notify a matter under the constitution may be exercised or, as the case may be, discharged by